-In the European Union Erasmus Programme the Academy of Music in Gdańsk co-operates with more than 80 music universities from Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Latvia, Lithuania, Netherlands, Romania, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey and United Kingdom.
+In the European Union Erasmus+ Programme the Academy of Music in Gdańsk cooperates with more than 80 music universities from Austria, Belgium, Bulgaria, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Latvia, Lithuania, Netherlands, Romania, Slovakia, Slovenia, Spain, Sweden, Turkey and United Kingdom.

-Foreign students who want to study at the Academy of Music in Gdansk in the Erasmus+ Programme should send the appropriate application in co-operation with their home university Erasmus co-ordinator.
+International students who want to study at the Academy of Music in Gdańsk in the Erasmus+ Programme should send the appropriate application in cooperation with their home institution Erasmus Coordinator.
 Composers, instrumentalists and vocalists should also include their recordings.
-The applications should be sent at least six months before beginning these studies.
-The intention to study can also be submitted by foreign students whose home universities didn’t sign the bilateral agreement with the Academy of Music in Gdansk.
-In this case, the Erasmus institutional co-ordinator from Gdansk will seek the opportunity to sign a bilateral agreement.
+Details regarding application and recruiment proces can be found here.
+The intention to study can also be submitted by international students whose home universities didn’t sign the bilateral agreement with the Academy of Music in Gdańsk.
+In this case, the Erasmus+ Coordinator from Gdansk will seek the opportunity to sign a bilateral agreement.

-Individual classes, which are the base for composition, instrumental, vocal and conducting studies, can be carried out in English, French, German or Russian; so can some theoretical courses.
-The Academy provides also courses of the Polish language for foreigners.
+Individual classes, which are the base for composition, instrumental, vocal and conducting studies, can be carried out in English; so can some theoretical courses.
+The Academy provides also courses of the Polish language for Erasmus incoming students.

 Łąkowa 1-2, 80-743 Gdańsk